manolofperez/CNN_SNPs_Traits/SimulatedData/SimpleSpeciationScenarios/README.md

 SimulateTraits.R - R script to simulate traits from the simulated coalescent trees.

-TrainedModels - Folder containing all the trained models resulting from running the file training notebooks.
+TrainedModels - Folder containing all the trained models resulting from running the training notebooks.